openshift/machine-config-operator/docs/HACKING.md

 The different parts of a build/test run are all inside that namespace that runs in the https://api.ci.openshift.org/ cluster.

-When a PR is complete you'll see a lot of information more nicely rendered, including artifacts.
+When CI is complete you'll see a lot of information more nicely rendered, including artifacts.
 The `pods/` directory for example has the logs for the various pods.
 Lists of some important objects are extracted to JSON; for example `nodes.json` has a list of the node state.
 For this project, the `machineconfigs.json` and `machineconfigpools.json` are commonly useful.

-## Logging into a cluster live
+## Logging into a live test cluster

 Login: `oc login --server=https://api.ci.openshift.org`

-In the pull request, you'll see a "project" or Kubernetes namespace, so you can e.g.: `oc project ci-op-zgctgrpy` You can watch the installer logs via e.g. `oc logs -f -c setup e2e-aws`.
+In the pull request, you'll see a "project" or Kubernetes namespace, so you can e.g.: `oc project ci-op-zgctgrpy` You can watch the installer logs via `oc logs -f -c setup e2e-aws`.

 Now, you can get the Kubernetes credentials back to your machine: